-Example: Mr. Camins is an LPR who was convicted of a crime involving moral turpitude in January 1996.
-This was before the new definition of "admission" took effect on April 1, 1997.
+Example: Mr. Camins is a lawful permanent resident who was convicted of a moral turpitude offense in January 1996.
+This was before the new definition of admission took effect on April 1, 1997.
 In December 2000, he went abroad for three weeks to visit a sick relative.
-Upon his return, the government asserted that he was making a new admission to the United States under INA § 101(a)(13), because he was an LPR who traveled while inadmissible for crimes.
+Upon his return, the government asserted that he was making a new admission to the United States under INA § 101(a)(13), because he was permanent resident who traveled while inadmissible for crimes.
 The court disagreed and held that the new statutory definition did not apply, because this would attach new legal consequences to the LPR's prior guilty pleas (an inability to travel abroad without becoming inadmissible) and thus be impermissibly retroactive if applied to such residents.
 The court rejected the government's argument that IIRIRA was not impermissibly retroactive because it was enacted before Mr. Camins decided to travel abroad and held that Mr. Camins relied on the old law at the time he pleaded guilty, in 1996.

 Example: Susie was admitted as a permanent resident in 1989.
-In 2012, Susie was convicted of a crime involving moral turpitude that would make her inadmissible.
-(A theft offense with a seven-month sentence.)
+In 2002, Susie committed one crime involving moral turpitude that would make her inadmissible.
+(A theft offense with a 7-month sentence.)
 Luckily, while she is here in the United States, as a permanent resident, Susie is subject to the grounds of deportability.
 She is not deportable for this one offense and is not subject to removal.
 Inadmissibility does not impact Susie as a permanent resident in the United States.

-But Susie decides to take a two-week trip in 2019 to visit her mother in Peru.
+But Susie decides to take a two-week trip in 2013 to visit her mother in Peru.
 Under INA § 101(a)(13), Susie has a crime that would make her inadmissible, and thus by traveling, she is now considered to be seeking an admission, and is inadmissible.
 She can be placed in removal proceedings as an arriving alien, and subject to grounds of inadmissibility.

-Example: What if, instead, Susie had committed the crime and pled guilty in 1995, then took a two-week trip in 2019 to visit her mother?
-Under Vartelas, she would argue that her trip was brief, casual, and innocent-it was just a short trip to visit her mother-and that she is not subject to INA § 101(a)(13) because her conviction was before April 1, 1997.
+Example: If instead, Susie had committed the crime and pled guilty in 1995, then took a two week trip in 2013 to visit her mother, under Vartelas, she would argue that her trip was brief, casual, and innocent-it was just a short trip to visit her mother-and that she is not subject to INA § 101(a)(13) because her conviction was before April 1, 1997.

 This exception does not apply to LPRs who are found to be seeking admission for other reasons, such as a trip abroad of more than 180 days, or LPRs who are subject to non-crime grounds of inadmissibility.
-13 This Fleuti exception only applies where the returning resident has been convicted of an offense triggering inadmissibility prior to April 1, 1997.
+See INA § 101(a)(13)(C)(ii).
+This Fleuti exception only applies where the returning resident has been convicted of an offense triggering inadmissibility prior to April 1, 1997.